graptolite/santa-catalina-serp/README.md

 # vein\_transects/server.py

-Produce and analyze vein profiles.
+Produce and analyze vein profiles and maps from EDS maps.

--   Figure 19 of `write.pdf`
+-   Table S7 and Figure S19 of SI

+For the EDS maps used in this study, see https://doi.org/10.5281/zenodo.13351361.

+For plots that have already been made, see https://doi.org/10.5281/zenodo.13685560.

 ## Dependencies